Edit this wiki page Follow

 Snuggly the Crow

 Snuggly the Crow's nest can be found at the cliffs of Undead Asylum.
 He asks the player to give him an item (by dropping it into his nest) and when given the right one (he'll tell you if it isn't), he'll exchange it into some other, most of the time more valuable, item.
-The exchange only happens when quitting out of the game and then loading up your save again.
-Additionally, you can only trade one item per playthrough.
+The exchange only happens when leaving and returning to the Undead Asylum (quitting and reloading your game will also complete the transaction).
+Each item can only be traded once per playthrough.
 If you drop two of the same item, you will not get two of the item you were trading for.

 BeforeAfter